Cameron County Texas assistance programs.

 Good Neighbor Settlement House, Inc. offers programs that can help people that need assistance with paying their rent while searching for new jobs.
 Support may also be paid out while they enroll into re-education/training for better work opportunities so they can sustain themselves financially.
 1254 East Tyler Street, Brownsville, TX 78520, call 956-542-2368

-Basic needs and clothing assistance is available from Cameron County non-profits.
+Basic needs, free furniture and clothing assistance is available from Cameron County non-profits.
 Several groups run thrift stores and clothing banks for low income and needy families.
 What may be provided includes items for work and school, Christmas toys and gifts, supplies for children, and more.
-Find more details on clothing closets in Cameron County.
+There is also free furniture banks and school supplies.
+Find more details on free clothing closets, furniture and school supplies in Cameron County.

-Government funded programs - The county, in particular the social services department, provides a number of assistance programs.
+Cameron County Health & Human Resources Government funded programs - The county, in particular the social services department, provides a number of assistance programs.
 The low income and indigent may qualify for free medical care, energy bill saving programs like LIHEAP, and food from WIC and SNAP food stamps.
-Learn more.

 Food assistance and hunger prevention services - There are a number of charities as well as churches that operate pantries or soup kitchens.
 Those will be for short term assistance.
 If a Cameron County resident needs long term support, then they can look into programs such as SNAP food stamps or even WIC vouchers for single moms and infants.
 Some of the locations are below.

-There are several other non-profit food pantries in the region as well.
+There are several other non-profit food pantries as well as soup kitchens in the region as well.
 The exact resources available will vary based on many factors, but the agencies may be able to help.
 Everything from Meals on Wheels to surplus USDA commodities are offered.
-Locate food pantries in Cameron County.
+Most are run by churches or charities in the county of Cameron as well as city of Brownsville.
+Locate free food pantries in Cameron County.

 Federal funded housing programs stop homelessness and rehouse families.
 There is financial help, including grants or interest free loans, to help tenants that are behind on their rent.
 Other financial aid may include water bill or air conditioning help as well as emergency shelter/motel vouchers.